PeaceDate/module-federation-examples/cypress/README.md

 ├── downloads (optional)
 ```

-`common` folder contains common files for the tests.
+`common` - contains common files for the tests.
-- `base.ts` Here lies all methods that could be used in more than one test should be placed here.
+- `base.ts` - all methods that could be used in more than one test should be placed here.
-- `selectors.ts` All selectors/locators that used in tests.
+- `selectors.ts` - all selectors/locators that used in tests.

-`config` folder contains configuration files for the Cypress itself.
+`config` - contains configuration files for the Cypress itself.

-`fixtures` folder contains files that are used in tests.
+`fixtures` - contains files that are used in tests.
 Such as images, json constants, etc.

-`helpers` folder contains helper methods for the tests.
+`helpers` - contains helper methods for the tests.
 As an example, there is a method for generating data for the tests.

-`support` folder contains files that are loaded automatically before every test.
+`support` - contains files that are loaded automatically before every test.
 Such as commands, plugins, etc.

-`types` folder contains types ( Interfaces, enums ) for the tests.
+`types` - contains types ( Interfaces, enums ) for the tests.
 As an example, there is a enums for the dates and css Values.

-`screenshots` folder contains screenshots of the failed runs.
+`screenshots` - contains screenshots of the failed runs.
 This folder is optional and can be removed or added to .gitignore.

-`videos` folder contains videos of the failed runs.
+`videos` - contains videos of the failed runs.
 This folder is optional and can be removed or added to .gitignore.

-`downloads` folder contains files that are downloaded during the tests.
+`downloads` - contains files that are downloaded during the tests.
 This folder is optional and can be removed or added to .gitignore.

-<h2 align="center">How to run tests</h2>
+## How to run tests

-All commands need to be run from the root of the project.
+> **Note:** All commands need to be run from the root of the project.

+### Interactive mode

-### Run tests in interactive mode
+To run tests in interactive mode, run:

 ```bash
 npm run cypress:debug
 ```

-It opens the Cypress Test Runner and allows you to run tests in interactive mode.
+It will open Cypress Test Runner and allow to run tests in interactive mode:

 ![Cypress test runner](https://i.ibb.co/yssCZZX/Screenshot-2023-01-11-at-13-34-32.png)

-First you need to choose the browser in which you want to run the tests.
-Then you can run the tests by clicking on the test name.
+First, сhoose the browser in which the tests should be ran.
+Then, run the tests by selecting the test name.
 (We setup Cypress to use `Chrome` browser by default)

-Then you can choose the test you want to run and simply click on it.
+Then, choose the test that needs to be ran by selecting it.

 ![Cypress test runner](https://i.ibb.co/FqFWmP6/Screenshot-2023-01-11-at-13-40-50.png)

 Here we go!
-Now you can see the test running in the browser.
+Now the test is running in the browser.

 ![Cypress test runner](https://i.ibb.co/wJGQVtC/Screenshot-2023-01-11-at-13-43-41.png)

-To debug the test you can simply use build in browser dev tools.
-As example in `Chrome` you can use `F12` button.
-It allows you to open the dev tools and debug the test.
+To debug the test, use build in browser [dev tools](https://developer.chrome.com/docs/devtools/open/).
+It allows debugging the test.

 ![Console](https://i.ibb.co/rwQ9Zjm/Screenshot-2023-01-11-at-13-45-47.png)

+### Headless mode

-### Run tests in headless mode
+To run the tests in headless mode, run:

 ```bash
 npm run cypress:run
 ```

 It runs all tests in headless mode.
 It is useful for CI/CD.
 It generates screenshots and videos of the failed runs.
-You can find them in `cypress/screenshots` and `cypress/videos` folders.
-Also it generates `cypress/reports/mochawesome-report/mochawesome.html` file with the test results.
-You can open it in the browser to see the test results.
+Screenshots and videos can be found in `cypress/screenshots` directory and `cypress/videos` respectively.
+Also it generates `cypress/reports/mochawesome-report/mochawesome.html` file with the test run results.
+It can be opened via browser as a generic HTML file.

-After you run this command in Terminal you will see the test run started.
+After running following command in Terminal, the test run will start.
 This command will run all the tests and don't build or start the app.
-So you need to start the app manually before running this command and then run only that test that you need.
+So it is neccessary to start the app manually before running the command, and then run only that test that needed.

 ```bash
 npx cypress run --config-file cypress/config/cypress.config.ts --browser=chrome --spec "path_to_test"